 - If the changes are minor, you can append additional custom SQL to the generated migration - the following example creates a partial index:

 To apply your initial migration(s):

-Run the following command against your development database:$npx prisma migrate dev
+Run the following command against your database:$npx prisma migrate resolve --applied 0_init

 Review the database schema to ensure the migration leads to the desired end-state (for example, by comparing the schema to the production database).

 The new migration history and the database schema should now be in sync with your Prisma schema.

 Commit the following to source control: